M4NU5/Personal_Website/content/thoughts/tech/DRAFT-hack_the_box_3_permx/index.md

 I’m in and we got the flag… Now to escalate to root!

-Lets start by enumerating what processes can be run as superuser
+Lets start by enumerating what processes can be run as superuser.
 ```bash
 mtz@permx:~$ find / -perm -u=s -type f 2>/dev/null
 ...